MRRL Hall of Fame

 After Bob Seger was released from his Capitol recording contract in late 1971, he signed with manager “Punch” Andrews’ Palladium label.
 Seger performed at the John Sinclair Freedom Rally in Ann Arbor with the duo of Teegarden and Van Winkle at the end of the year.
 They then joined forces to record the album “Smokin’ O. P.’s”, an album of mostly cover songs that produced a minor hit with “If I Were A Carpenter”.
 The album also included the song “Heavy Music” that had been originally released by the Bob Seger System in 1967.
 (See Bob Seger System)

 Seger’s next album, “Back In ‘72”,produced no hit singles but featured the original version of one of his most popular songs, “Turn The Page”, with Tom Cartmell (Alto Reed) on saxophone.
 The album was also significant in that some of the songs were recorded in the Muscle Shoals Sound a.k.a.
-Fame Studio in Alabama where many of Bob’s soul music influences such as Wilson Pickett, Aretha Franklin, and Percy Sledge had recorded their hits.
+Fame Studio in Alabama.
+It was the place where many of Bob’s soul music influences, including Wilson Pickett, Aretha Franklin, and Percy Sledge, had recorded their hits.
 Seger would continue to use the Muscle Shoals studio band and the Fame Studio on parts of most of his subsequent studio albums in the Seventies and the Eighties.

 Bob’s last album for Palladium was 1974’s “Seven”.The singles “Need Ya” and “Get Out Of Denver” were hits in Michigan with the latter also charting nationally.
 “Get Out Of Denver” was written while Seger was serving as the opening act for Bachman-Turner Overdrive.
 Bob felt that he needed a powerhouse tune to get the crowd going in the limited time he had to play.
 On this album he had also started to record with some more of the musicians who would soon become the Silver Bullet Band.